beosign/snakeyaml-anno/README.md

 #### Custom Constructor Resolution
 Because a custom constructor can be registered via annotation or programmatically, it is possible that there are two definitions for a given (super-)type.

 The type hierarchy is relevant.
-Given a node of type `T`, the exact way for finding the `ConstructBy` instance (and thus the custom constructor class) is as follows:
+Given a node of type `T`, the exact way for finding the `YamlConstructBy` instance (and thus the custom constructor class) is as follows:

 1. Start with `T`, then walk the superclass hierarchy of `T`, then all interfaces of `T`.
-1. For each class/interface `S super T`, check first if there is an entry in the `getConstructByMap()` for `S` and if so, return the `ConstructBy` from the map
+1. For each class/interface `S super T`, check first if there is an entry in the `getConstructByMap()` for `S` and if so, return the `YamlConstructBy` from the map
-1. Check if `S` is annotated with `ConstructBy`, and if so, return the `ConstructBy` from the annotation.
+1. Check if `S` is annotated with `YamlConstructBy`, and if so, return the `YamlConstructBy` from the annotation.
 1. If there is no match for `S`, proceed with the next class/interface in the hierarchy
 1. If no match was found after walking the whole class hierarchy of `T`, no custom constructor is used.